osilander/simple-ONT-assembly/README.md

 Simple instructions for long read Oxford Nanopore assembly with some extras

 ## Package Management
 We use a package manager to take care of dependencies.
 For speed we use `mamba` not `conda`.
 Note that the `mamba` [installation instructions](https://mamba.readthedocs.io/en/latest/installation.html) say to install directly from mambaforge.
-Check for the install package on your OS, or the link [here](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh) (right-click and copy link) provides the download.
+Check for the install package on your OS, or the link [here](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh) (right-click and copy link) provides the Linux download.

 To download and install the package, move to the terminal and use `wget`, and then run using `bash`.
 This will take you through the installation, in which you agree to the T&C and direct it to the installation location (default is usually fine):